inaos/inac/doc/manual.md

 To build the library, simply type `sudo make`.
 To select the debug build, type `sudo make debug`.

+## Versioning and compatibility

+Describes the approach for API and ABI compatibility when INAC is used as binary dependency.

+### Decisions

+* INAC is only distributed as static library
+* Major releases break the compatibility
+* Minor releases are backward compatible ABI and API wise
+* Introduce compiler warnings to deprecate API's

+## Dependency handling

+* CMake based
+* User must provide:
+	* Repository: Local or URL (https://inaos.jfrog.io/inaos/webapp/...)
+	* Package name
+	* Version
+* CMake macro will compile full path
+* On Windows we use environment variable: ${ENV:VisualStudioVersion} for version info
+* Unpacking should happen in user home e.g. %USERPROFILE%\.ina\cmake\...
+* Transitive dependencies must be managed by the User.
+CMake will only throw and error if a library is not present

 ## Compile time configuration
  * `INA_TRACE_ENABLED`  : Enable/disable tracing.
 Default enabled.